R-Finance/rfinance/content/about.md

 ## Organizing Committee

-Behind R/Finance, is a group of recognizable and emerging leaders in both the open source R and finance communities.
+Behind osQF, is a group of recognizable and emerging leaders in both the open source R and finance communities.
 The groups collective background includes working with large hedge funds, the Federal Reserve, high frequency market making firms, fintech companies, investment banks, commodity